 Titleist have been making quality balls for a long, long time now, and this particular ball is no exception.
 The proprietary technologies do exactly what they’re supposed to, for the most part, meaning they can be struck with confidence.

-They don’t seem to be as soft as we thought they would be on and around the greens, but the general feel of them is excellent, and we happily recommended them to most players who are operating on a budget – especially mid handicappers.
+They don’t seem to be as soft as we thought they would be on and around the greens, but the general feel of them is excellent.
+We happily recommended them to most players who are operating on a budget – especially mid-handicappers.

 If you’re looking for a great golf ball to help push your game to new levels, check out the Titleist DT Trusoft here.